-Here are some recordings of the wedding bagpipe music I play piping at a Wedding.
+Here are some recordings of the wedding bagpipe music I play when piping at a Wedding.
 There are particular tunes I play for specific occasions, particularly weddings where there a number of different parts of the day which I play the pipes for.
 Hear some of the tunes I play at different stages of a wedding, and some of the tunes I play for other events.

 Piping the Bride up the Aisle